nus-cs1010/2324-s1/docs/vim-tips.md

 You can add the line `color gruvbox` to your `~/.vimrc` so that the color scheme is loaded at the start of every vim session.

-The bundle includes some of the popular color schemes among students, such as `molokai`, `solarized`, and `gruvbox`.
+The bundle includes some popular color schemes among students, such as `molokai`, `solarized`, and `gruvbox`.
 Some color schemes display differently depending on whether the background is set to `dark` or `light`

 Some examples, with `set background=dark` in `~/.vimrc`: